epuce/she-goes-tech/13 - jQuery.md

 ### Checkup

 ### add a new file named task-12-jquery.html where all these actions will be performed
-### all javascript related actions hav eto be performend using jquery
+### all javascript related actions hav eto be performed using jquery

 1. Add a save button that when clicked would read the value from an input
     1. The input should have a validation of minimum 3 characters that's being highlited when invalid